How Tight Should Soccer Cleats Be?

 What are the most comfortable soccer cleats?

-The most comfortable soccer cleats I’ve worn are a pair of the Nike Tiempo Legend IX.
+The most comfortable soccer cleats I’ve worn are the Nike Tiempo Legend IX.

 Similar Posts